RockefellerArchiveCenter/as_export/README.md

-# Automated exports for ArchivesSpace
+# as_export
-These scripts export updated data from ArchivesSpace and version all data using git.
+A script to automate and version the export of updated data from ArchivesSpace.

 ## Dependencies